 The ‘lesser evil’ type of message is everywhere.
 Buy insurance or… one day your house will burn, or you’ll crash your car, or your pet will become ill and you’ll be on your own to deal with it.
-Take greater care of your health or… one day you’ll be diabetic, or have circulatory disease, or have a stroke.
+Take greater care of your health or… one day you’ll have diabetes, or have circulatory disease, or have a stroke.
 Feed your kids better, or you might outlive them.
-Take away their smart phones and make them play sports, or they will have no social skills when they grow up.
+Take away their smartphones and make them play sports, or they will have no social skills when they grow up.
+Make them go to school, or you’ll be fined or go to prison.
 Pay into a savings account and start a pension as soon as you can, or you’ll be broke when you retire…

 We’ve all heard these messages and regardless of their truth, they never make us feel good.

 The problem is in the construction of the message.
-It suggests that the behaviour we are encouraging, X is unpleasant, just not quite as awful as Y.
+It comes with hidden subtext, suggesting that the action we are encouraging, X, is unpleasant, just not quite as awful as Y.

-I’m not saying that negative motivators don’t work – they certainly do!
-People are hugely motivated to avoid a loss – just look at the insurance industry.
-But if the only reason you can think of to do something is to avoid a greater evil, then you will never intrinsically enjoy it for its own sake.
+This is not to say that negative motivators don’t work – they certainly do!
+People are hugely motivated to avoid a loss.
+But if you are only doing something to avoid a greater evil, then you will never intrinsically enjoy it for its own sake.

 People simply do not enjoy doing something out of fear of something worse.
-They do however, very much enjoy working towards the things they actually want.
-It feels NICER to work towards something we want rather than away from something we don’t want, and often the difference is a simple reframing of how you tell them about your thing.
+But they do enjoy working towards the things they actually want.
+It feels nicer to work towards something we want rather than away from something we don’t want, and often the difference is a simple reframing.

 So, in what amazing ways will your service or product change your customers’ lives?